Statistical machine translation: Challenges with statistical machine translation

-Problems that statistical machine translation have to deal with include:
+Problems with statistical machine translation include:

 Sentence alignment

-In parallel corpora single sentences in one language can be found translated into several sentences in the other and vice versa.
-Long sentences may be broken up, short sentences may be merged.
-There are even some languages that use writing systems without clear indication of a sentence end (for example, Thai).
+Single sentences in one language can be found translated into several sentences in the other and vice versa.
+Long sentences may be broken up, while short sentences may be merged.
+There are even languages that use writing systems without clear indication of a sentence end, such as Thai.
 Sentence aligning can be performed through the Gale-Church alignment algorithm.
-Through this and other mathematical models efficient search and retrieval of the highest scoring sentence alignment is possible.
+Efficient search and retrieval of the highest scoring sentence alignment is possible through this and other mathematical models.

 Word alignment

-Sentence alignment is usually either provided by the corpus or obtained by aforementioned Gale-Church alignment algorithm.
+Sentence alignment is usually either provided by the corpus or obtained by the aforementioned Gale-Church alignment algorithm.
 To learn e.g. the translation model, however, we need to know which words align in a source-target sentence pair.
-Solutions are the IBM-Models or the HMM-approach.
+The IBM-Models or the HMM-approach were attempts at solving this challenge.

-One of the problems presented is function words that have no clear equivalent in the target language.
-For example, when translating from English to German the sentence "John does not live here," the word "does" doesn't have a clear alignment in the translated sentence "John wohnt hier nicht."
-Through logical reasoning, it may be aligned with the words "wohnt" (as in English it contains grammatical information for the word "live") or "nicht" (as it only appears in the sentence because it is negated) or it may be unaligned.
+Function words that have no clear equivalent in the target language are another issue for the statistical models.
+For example, when translating from English to German, in the sentence "John does not live here", the word "does" has no clear alignment in the translated sentence "John wohnt hier nicht".
+Through logical reasoning, it may be aligned with the words "wohnt" (as it contains grammatical information for the English word "live") or "nicht" (as it only appears in the sentence because it is negated) or it may be unaligned.

 Statistical anomalies

-Real-world training sets may override translations of, say, proper nouns.
-An example would be that "I took the train to Berlin" gets mis-translated as "I took the train to Paris" due to an abundance of "train to Paris" in the training set.
+An example of such an anomaly is the phrase "I took the train to Berlin" being mistranslated as "I took the train to Paris" due to the statistical abundance of "train to Paris" in the training set.

-Idioms
+Idiom and register

-Depending on the corpora used, idioms may not translate "idiomatically".
-For example, using Canadian Hansard as the bilingual corpus, "hear" may almost invariably be translated to "Bravo!" since in Parliament "Hear, Hear!" becomes "Bravo!".
+Depending on the corpora used, the use of idiom and linguistic register might not receive a translation that accurately represents the original intent.
+For example, the popular Canadian Hansard bilingual corpus primarily consists of parliamentary speech examples, where "Hear, Hear!" is frequently associated with "Bravo!"
+Using a model built on this corpus to translate ordinary speech in a conversational register would lead to incorrect translation of the word hear as Bravo!

-This problem is connected with word alignment, as in very specific contexts the idiomatic expression may align with words that result in an idiomatic expression of the same meaning in the target language.
-However, it is unlikely, as the alignment usually doesn't work in any other contexts.
-For that reason, idioms should only be subjected to phrasal alignment, as they cannot be decomposed further without losing their meaning.
-This problem is therefore specific for word-based translation.
+This problem is connected with word alignment, as in very specific contexts the idiomatic expression aligned with words that resulted in an idiomatic expression of the same meaning in the target language.
+However, it is unlikely, as the alignment usually does not work in any other contexts.
+For that reason, idioms could only be subjected to phrasal alignment, as they could not be decomposed further without losing their meaning.
+This problem was specific for word-based translation.